 The Authority does not currently have any assets measured subsequently at fair value.
-For financial instruments measured at amortized cost, the Authority's accounting policy is as follows:

-- Initial recognition - Financial assets at amortized cost
+- Initial and subsequent recognition - Financial assets at amortized cost

 Financial assets at amortized cost include cash and cash equivalents and trade and other receivables.
 At initial recognition, the Authority measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
-The Authority assesses on a forward-looking basis the expected credit losses associated with its financial assets carried at amortized cost.
-For trade and other receivables, the Authority applies the simplified approach permitted by IFRS 9, Financial Instruments, which requires lifetime expected credit losses to be recognized at the time of initial recognition of the receivables.
-To measure the expected credit losses, trade and other receivables have been grouped based on shared credit risk characteristics and the days past due.
+Subsequently, cash and cash equivalents and trade and other receivables are measured at amortized cost using the effective interest method.
+Trade and other receivables are classified as current assets if payment is due within 12 months.
+Otherwise, they are represented as non-current assets.

-• Financial liabilities at amortized cost
+Financial liabilities at amortized cost